Second Cold War: Before 2021

+2021–2025

-In his September 2021 speech to the United Nations General Assembly, US President Joe Biden said that the US is "not seeking a new Cold War or a world divided into rigid blocs."
-Biden further said that the US would cooperate "with any nation that steps up and pursues peaceful resolution to shared challenges," despite "intense disagreement in other areas, because we'll all suffer the consequences of our failure."
+In his September 2021 speech to the United Nations General Assembly, US president Joe Biden said that the US is "not seeking a new Cold War or a world divided into rigid blocs".
+Biden further said that the US would cooperate "with any nation that steps up and pursues peaceful resolution to shared challenges", despite "intense disagreement in other areas, because we'll all suffer the consequences of our failure".

-In May 2022, David Panuelo, President of Micronesia, used the term to state his opposition to a proposed cooperation agreement between China and ten island nations, by claiming it could create a "new 'cold war' between China and the west."
+In May 2022, David Panuelo, President of Micronesia, used the term to state his opposition to a proposed cooperation agreement between China and ten island nations, by claiming it could create a "new 'cold war' between China and the West".

-In June 2022, journalist Michael Hirsh used the term "[global] Cold War" to refer to tensions between leaders of NATO (North Atlantic Treaty Organization) and China and its ally Russia, both countries striving to challenge the US's role as a superpower.
+In June 2022, journalist Michael Hirsh used the term "Global Cold War" to refer to tensions between leaders of NATO (North Atlantic Treaty Organization) and China and its ally Russia, both countries striving to challenge the US's role as a superpower.
 Hirsh further cited growing tensions between the US and China as one of the causes of the newer Cold War alongside NATO's speech about China's "systemic challenges to the rules-based international order and to areas relevant to alliance security".
 He further cited the Russian invasion of Ukraine in 2022 as one of factors of the newer Cold War's rise.

 In July 2022, James Traub used the term while discussing how the ideas of the Non-Aligned Movement, a forum of neutral countries organised during the original Cold War, can be used to understand the reaction of democratic countries in the developing world to current tensions.

-In the same month France, the United States and Russia scheduled high-level, multi-country diplomatic visits in Africa.
-An article reporting on these trips used the term "new Cold War" in relation to what "some say is the most intense competition for influence [in Africa] since the [original] Cold War".
+In the same month, France, the United States and Russia scheduled high-level, multi-country diplomatic visits in Africa.
+Reporting on these trips, Associated Press quoted William Gumede of Democracy Works saying "It’s like a new Cold War is playing out in Africa, where the rival sides are trying to gain influence" used the term "new Cold War"; AP commented "some say is the most intense competition for influence [in Africa] since the Cold War".

-An article published in the July 2022 issue of the journal Intereconomics linked the possible "beginning of a new cold war between the West and the East" with "the rebirth of a new era of conflict, the end of the late 20th century unipolar international security architecture under the hegemony of the United States, [and] the end of globalisation".
+An editorial by Christian Breuer said "It is conceivable that we see the rebirth of a new era of conflict, the end of the late 20th century unipolar international security architecture under the hegemony of the United States, the end of globalisation and the beginning of a new cold war between the West and the East."

-In August 2022, an analysis article in the Israeli newspaper Haaretz used the term to refer to the US's "open confrontation with Russia and China".
-The article continues on to discuss the impact of the current situation on Israel, concluding that "in the new Cold War, [Israel] cannot allow itself to be neutral."
-In the same month, Katrina vanden Heuvel used the term while cautioning against what she perceived as a "reflexive bipartisan embrace of a new Cold War" against Russia and China among US politicians.
+In August 2022, an analysis by journalist Anshel Pfeffer in Haaretz used the term to refer to the US's "open confrontation with Russia and China", concluding that "in the new Cold War, [Israel] cannot allow itself to be neutral".
+In the same month, Katrina vanden Heuvel cautioned against what she perceived as a "reflexive bipartisan embrace of a new Cold War" against Russia and China among US politicians.